 Environmental Studies Major (B.A.)

-Environmental studies majors receive a holistic understanding of local, national, and global environmental issues.
+Students in pursuit of their environmental studies degree receive a holistic understanding of local, national, and global environmental issues.
 Core courses ground students in scientific, cultural, historical, and societal perspectives.

 Environmental Science Major (B.S.)